aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 When an entity has outlived its usefulness, it can be purged from the world model (or "forgotten") with a negative command about it.

-To increase the flexibility of implicit references, Deixiscript also provides the option to use an "and" or an "or" conjunction to enumerate many basic implicit references; for instance one could refer to "the bobcat and the panther" simultaneously; this "compound implicit reference" of sorts can be used as an argument inside of a simple sentence, and triggers the automatic expansion of that sentence into multiple sentences based on the number of resolved referents.
+To increase the flexibility of implicit references, Deixiscript also provides the option to use an "and" or an "or" conjunction to enumerate many basic implicit references; for instance one could refer to "the bobcat and the panther" simultaneously; this "compound implicit reference" of sorts can be used as an argument inside of a simple sentence, and in this case it triggers the automatic expansion of that sentence into multiple sentences based on the number of resolved referents and the kind of conjunction used.

 ------------